State Senate and

 Jenny Desch

 Jenny Desch is a 25-year prosecutor and she's running for SC House in Fort Mill.
 Her career has been built fighting for voices to be heard and she's ready to take that same approach to Columbia.
-Running unopposed in the Democratic primary (so she won’t be on the Primary ballot on June 9), Jenny will face either incumbent David Martin or Elizabeth Enns in the November General Election.
-Fort Mill families deserve a representative who works for them, not for political interests or donors, and she’s ready to get to work.
+Running unopposed in the Democratic primary (so she was not on the Primary ballot on June 9), Jenny will face incumbent David Martin in the November General Election (Martin beat Elizabeth Enns 54% to 46% in the Primary).

 SC House District 29